jabelk/nso-courses/xml-xpath-101/README.md

 - Structured Data Basics (10%)
   - JSON vs XML vs YAML
+  - Converting between XML, JSON and YAML
+    - Using quick online tools like JSON2YAML for quick visuals
 - XML Syntax using networking examples: (30%)
   - Root / Child / Subchild
   - XML Elements
   - XML Attributes (metadata)
   - XML Namespaces (using prefixes)
+  - XML Comments
+  - Double vs Single quotes
 - Why XML is important in NSO: (30%)
-  - CDB stored in XML for device and application configuration
+  - CDB represented to the user in XML for device and application configuration
   - Getting the Data from NSO in XML:
     - show running-configuration | display xml
     - commit dry-run outformat xml
+    - show configuration display xml (to show pending change)
 - XPATH Basics: (30%)
   - XPATH purpose, syntax, and usage (comparing to URL syntax for reference)
   - Viewing XPATH in the NSO CLI
+  - Using CLI options on show running-configuration | display xml / json / xpath / prefix

 ## Examples